nopnop2002/esp-idf-vcp2udp/README.md

 So strings from the ESP32 to the Arduino must be terminated with LF (0x0a).
 If the string output from the ESP32 to the Arduino is not terminated with LF (0x0a), the Arduino sketch will complete the input with a timeout.
 The default input timeout for Arduino sketches is 1000 milliseconds.
-The ESP32 SPP driver always sends data to the application with CR+LF as the termination character.
-This project changes the termination character from CR+LF to LF and sends the data to Arduino.
+If the string received from UDP does not have a LF at the end, this project will add a LF to the end and send it to Arduino.
 The Arduino sketch will echo back the string it reads.
 ```
 I (78212) VCP: Sending data through CdcAcmDevice